tailaizheng/k8sLearning/CKA/Readme.md

 You can look at this config file with 'kubectl -n kube-system get cm kubeadm-config -o yaml'
 ```
 ## kubeadm + cri

+The Docker official support has been stoar to 2021/Dec -- [Detail](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/)
+It's not simple , for new create cluster may simple to user cri as default container engine but for old (already run in production) ex: VMware has
+TKGI which is actually run ubuntu 1604 + docker on ESXi

 ## kubeadm + docker